INVESTING IN ART? POST COVID19 FOR LOVE OR MONEY?

 We can tell you which artists have increased in value.
 We can tell you who’s work sells but we can’t tell you what makes you tick.

 Limited 2 Art have a large array of artists with some very different styles and subject matter.
-Is your preference Kerry Darlington, Todd White, Fabian Perez, Mckenzie Thorpe, Leigh Lambert, Craig Davidson or maybe even JJ Adams or a Dean Martin?
+Is your preference Kerry Darlington, Todd White, Fabian Perez, Mackenzie Thorpe, Leigh Lambert, Craig Davidson or maybe even JJ Adams or a Mark Davies?
 Whichever it is these artists have worked there way up over the years to a level of recognition they previously could only have dreamed of!